khaerulumam42/nearest-word/README.md

-# nearest-word
+# Flask + Docker to serve API finding nearest word based on word embeddings

-nearest word using word embedding
+After we create tutorial to find nearest word, here we will serve the model using flask and docker